 4. Deodorize the freezer

-Once the freezer is clean, you can remove any lingering odors by scrubbing the area down with a mixture of water and baking soda.
+Once the freezer is clean, you can remove any lingering odors by scrubbing the area down with a mixture of equal parts water and baking soda.
 You can avoid odors in the future by disposing of any spilled or freezer burned food on a weekly basis.

 5. Dry the freezer